AnswerDotAI/claudette/README.md

 We use [docments](https://fastcore.fast.ai/docments.html) to make defining Python functions as ergonomic as possible.
-Each parameter (and the return value) should have a type, and a docments comment with the description of what it is.
+Each parameter (and the return value) should have a type, and a document comment with the description of what it is.
 As an example we’ll write a simple function that adds numbers together, and will tell us when it’s being called: